Deep111990/Two-Wheeler-Eqiuipments-Sales/README.md

 The dashboard was designed to track:

 25K
-Total Orders
+Total Orders,
 $24.91M
-Revenue
+Revenue,
 $14.46M
-Cost
+Cost,
 $10.46M
-Profit
+Profit,
 Profit %
 With dynamic filters and drill-down features, stakeholders can explore:
 Orders by Category